‘Survivor: Game Changers’ Sandra Diaz-Twine Reveals The Tribe Threw Challenge, Killed And Ate Baby Goat

-Survivor: Game Changers did the impossible on last night’s new episode— they dethroned Sandra Diaz-Twine.
+Survivor: Game Changers did the impossible on last night’s new episode — they dethroned Sandra Diaz-Twine.
 Sure, most Survivor fans hoped Sandra would be ousted soon, but no one expected her to be taken out so soon.

 According to Reality TV World, Sandra said that her tribe purposely lost the immunity challenge so that they could vote her off and get her out of the CBS reality TV show.

-Diaz- Twine’s Nuku tribe voted her out on day 16.
+Diaz Twine’s Nuku tribe voted her out on day 16.
 It followed the third tribal swap which left her with Jeff Varner, Zeke Smith, Andrea Boehlke, Ozzy Lusth, Sarah Lacina, and Tai Trang.
 Sandra and Varner voted for Tai, but it wasn’t enough because the rest of the tribe voted Sandra out.

 This morning I had a wonderful time talking to the Queen herself in @SandraDTwine about her #Survivor game https://t.co/5Bo2lJkL1X